ncdc/openshift-pep/openshift-pep-015-git.md

 Authentication and authorization checks are performed in both the HTTPS proxy and the Git backend.

 Giving each Git user/repository (directory and descendent files) a unique MCS label and setting the execution context of each request appropriately can provide inter-repository isolation.
+	- setting the execution context to the user implies the connection to the Git backend pod starts in the root context

 ### SSH access
 Accessing Git repositories via SSH can be accomplished with an SSH proxy that sits beside the HTTPS proxy.
 The SSH proxy handles URLs such as `<user>@git.openshift.com:<project>/<repo>`.